Founder & CEO, CONTINUUS

-Jonathan Fleming is the President and CEO of Q-State Biosciences, an early stage company that has developed an all-optical electrophysiology platform that can be leveraged in cardiac and neuronal drug discovery, cardio- and neuro-toxicity screening, mechanistic studies, and model development and validation.
+Jonathan Fleming is the Chief Business Officer of Q-State Biosciences, an early stage company that has developed an all-optical electrophysiology platform that can be leveraged in cardiac and neuronal drug discovery, cardio- and neuro-toxicity screening, mechanistic studies, and model development and validation.
 He is the former managing partner of Oxford Biosciences, a venture capital firm specializing in life science technology based investments.

 Mr. Fleming has been in the investment business for over thirty one years, starting and financing growth companies in the United States, Europe, Israel and Asia.
 Prior to joining OBP in 1996, he was a Founding General Partner of MVP Ventures in Boston, MA.
 He began his investment career with TVM Techno Venture Management in Munich, Germany.
 Mr. Fleming has also co-founded Medica Venture Partners, a venture capital investment firm specializing in early stage healthcare and biotechnology companies in Israel.
 Mr. Fleming is a director of several private companies including Leerink Partners, a Boston based investment bank specializing in healthcare companies.
 In addition, Mr. Fleming is a Senior Lecturer at the MIT Sloan School of Business, and a Member of the Board of NEHI, a healthcare oriented think tank and policy advocacy group.
 Mr. Fleming holds a Master’s degree in Public Administration from Princeton University and a Bachelor of Arts degree from the University of California, Berkeley.